 The Daily Mile fitness and social activity is being adopted by a growing number of schools worldwide and The Gates Primary School in Westhoughton approached Newground Together to discuss the creation of a new running track that would give the school’s pupils encouragement to lead healthier and more active lifestyles and ultimately boost engagement in its own Daily Mile initiative.

-Following a £13,695 Gift in Kind grant, Newground’s Landscape Services team constructed a running track, which has delivered an exciting new educational outdoor activity space for The Gates Primary School.
+Following a £13,695 Gift in Kind grant, Newground’s Landscape Services team constructed an outdoor running track, which has delivered an exciting new educational activity space for The Gates Primary School.

 The project has ensured that more than 300 children and 42 staff take part in regular exercise by either walking, jogging or running a mile, with the teachers also encouraging parents/carers to join in the sporting activity during the morning running club.